The Importance of Multilingual Products & Services in India

 The fast-food restaurant chain KFC faced a similar challenge in the Chinese market.
 Their ‘western’ brand message didn’t quite resonate with their potential Chinese customers.
 They decided to localise their entire brand – right from presenting the menu in Chinese to adding dishes suited to their taste.
 Hence, KFC’s parent company, Yum!
 Brands launched its Chinese brand, East Dawning.

 Unlike their American menu, which has 29 items, China’s KFC lists 50 items on its menu.
 They changed their marketing tactics, too.
 China’s KFC marketed itself as a place where family moments are created.
 On the other hand, America’s KFC focused on just being a take out place.

 Wouldn’t you appreciate selecting from a menu that is in your native language and has been carefully crafted to suit your taste?
 Similarly, it makes a massive difference to the customers visiting a restaurant.

 Each language holds the key to culture.
-Your native language might have certain connotations for colors, commonly-used terms, and phrases – which makes it unique.
+Your native language might have certain connotations for colours, commonly-used terms, and phrases – which makes it unique.
 These differences exist because each culture interprets things differently.
-For instance, you don’t see the color white in some Indian celebrations as it typically stands for mourning in specific Indian sub-communities.
+For instance, you don’t see the colour white in some Indian celebrations as it typically stands for mourning in specific Indian sub-communities.
 This is unlike the Western culture wherein white is considered pure – the bride wears white.

 When Colgate Vedshakti launched ran a visual content campaign for promoting their product.
 This whiteboard animation video has a dadima (grandmother) teaching her grandchild about the home remedies that use toothpaste’s ingredients – cloves, basil, etc. – to treat ailments.
 However, they created a different video to target their Tamil-speaking customers.